The Gali Family

 Jordan, Julie, Mati, Sarah e Cori

-YWAM Recife, Brazil, was inaugurated in 1986.
-Five years later, Mati and Julie Gali together with Bob and Magda Emberley and some others, began to develop the YWAM ministry, Projeto Pequinnos (Project Little Ones) which reached out to the little children who on the streets of Recife.
+YWAM Recife, Brazil, was birthed in 1986.
+Five years later, Mati and Julie Gali together with Bob and Magda Emberley and some others, began to develop the YWAM ministry, Projeto Pequeninos (Project Little Ones) which reached out to the little children on the streets of Recife.

 God blessed the ministry and provided a small farm for a base in the nearby town of Camaragibe which later became the YWAM base.

-Today Mati and Julie Gali are the leaders of the YWAM Recife base which has a focus on children, street kids and children at risk.
+Today Mati and Julie Gali are the leaders of the YWAM Recife base which has a focus on children at risk.